Language Learning in the United States: How We're Doing

 And when it comes to international comparisons, U.S. students lag in various comparisons, including the average number of languages spoken and the number of exchange students studying abroad.

-The United States lags in international comparisons partly because other countries begin language education at a much younger age, said Vivien Stewart, vice president for education for the Asia Society.
+The United States lags in international comparisons partly because other countries begin language education at a much younger age, said Vivien Stewart, vice president for education for Asia Society.

 "They all start in elementary school, and they all require long sequences of language study," Stewart said.
 "The U.S. doesn't start until high school, and most people only do a year, which is pointless."